What is Jr Moxxie?

 What colleges participate?

 Each year we have different colleges.
-Since we began Jr Moxxie in 2010 we have mentored students from: LIU Post, Molloy College, Adelphi University, Hofstra, St Joseph's College, Farmingdale State College, SUNY Old Westbury and Briarcliffe.
+Since we began Jr Moxxie in 2010 we have mentored students from: LIU Post, Molloy College, Adelphi University, Hofstra, St Joseph's College, Farmingdale State College, NYIT and SUNY Old Westbury.

 How do the mentees get recruited?